openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 We will use SEPAL to create a stratified random sample.
 To begin, you can use the test dataset available in SEPAL or you can use a raster of your classification loaded into SEPAL.

-If you have a large area you are stratifying, please first increase the size of your instance (see `Introduction to SEPAL <../setup/presentation.html#terminal-tab>`_).
+If you have a large area that you are stratifying, first increase the size of your instance (see `Introduction to SEPAL <../setup/presentation.html#terminal-tab>`_).

 A well-prepared sample can provide a robust estimate of the parameters of interest for the population (e.g. percent forest cover).
 The goal of a sample is to provide an unbiased estimate of some population measure (e.g. proportion of area), with the smallest variance possible, given constraints including resource availability.
 Two things to think about for sample design are: do you have a probability-based sample design?
 That is, does every sample location have some probability of being sampled?
 And second, is it geographically balanced?
-That is, are all regions in the study area represented.
+That is, are all regions in the study area represented?
 These factors are required for the standard operating procedures when reporting for REDD+.

 These directions will provide a stratified random sample of the proper sampling size.

-First, go to https://sepal.io/ and sign in.
+First, go to https://sepal.io and sign in.

 Select the :code:`Apps` button (purple wrench).
-Enter "stratified" into the search bar or scroll through the different process apps to find “Stratified Area Estimator - Design”.
+Enter **stratified** into the search bar or scroll through the different process apps to find **Stratified Area Estimator - Design**.

 Select **Stratified Area Estimator - Design.** Note that loading the tool takes a few minutes.

 .. figure:: ../_images/workflows/area_estimation/stratified_area_estimator_design.png
-    :alt: Stratified Area Estimator-Design tool.
+    :alt: Stratified Area Estimator-Design tool
     :align: center

 .. tip::

     Sometimes the tool fails to load properly (none of the text loads) as seen below.
-In this case, please close the tab and repeat the above steps.
+In this case, please close the tab and repeat the steps presented above.

     .. figure:: ../_images/workflows/area_estimation/fail_stratified_estimator_tool.png
-        :alt: Failure of the stratified area estimator tool.
+        :alt: Failure of the stratified area estimator tool
         :align: center

 When the tool loads properly, it will look like the image below.
 Read some of the information on the **Introduction** page to acquaint yourself with the tool.

 On the **Introduction** page, you can change the language from English to French or Spanish.

-The Description, Background, and "How to use the tool" panels provide more information about the tool.
+The **Description**, **Background**, and **How to use the tool** panes provide more information about the tool.

-The Reference and Documents pane provides links to other information about stratified sampling, such as REDD Compass.
+The **Reference and Documents** pane provides links to other information about stratified sampling, such as REDD Compass.

 .. figure:: ../_images/workflows/area_estimation/stratified_estimator_interface.png
-   :alt: The stratified estimator interface.
+   :alt: The stratified estimator interface
    :align: center

 The steps necessary to design the stratified area estimator are located on the left side of the screen and they need to be completed sequentially from top to bottom.

 Select :code:`Map input` on the left side of the screen.

 For this exercise, we'll use the classification from `Module 2`_.

 .. note::

-    You can substitute another classification, such as the change detection classification created in `Module 3`_, if you would like.
+    You can substitute another classification, such as the change detection classification created in `Module 3`_, if desired.

 In the **Data type** section, select :code:`Input`.